-Massachusetts' health care reform didn't raise hospital use, costsMay 16th, 2013 in Health /
+Massachusetts' health care reform didn't raise hospital use, costsMay 16, 2013 in Medicine & Health / Health

 Massachusetts' healthcare reform didn't result in substantially more hospital use or higher costs, according to data presented at the American Heart Association's Quality of Care and Outcomes Research Scientific Sessions 2013.

 The findings were true even among safety-net hospitals, which often have an open-door policy to accept patients regardless of the ability to pay.
 These hospitals are most likely to care for people who need free services, use Medicaid or must pay their own hospital bills.

 "In light of the Affordable Healthcare Act, we wanted to validate concerns that insurance reform would lead to dramatic increases in healthcare use and costs," said Amresh D. Hanchate, Ph.D., the study's lead author, an economist at the V.A.
 Boston Healthcare System and assistant professor at Boston University School of Medicine.
 "We were surprised to find little impact on healthcare use.
 Changes we saw in Massachusetts are very similar to those we saw in New Jersey, New York and Pennsylvania—states without reform."